 There are a lot of documents, where should I start?

 If you look at the planning application you will see that there are a lot of documents.
-I recommend that you start with the ‘Planning & Delivery Statement’ which gives an overview of the proposals, the ‘ES Non-Technical Summary’ which gives a summary of how the expected environmental impacts would be addressed, and the ‘Design & Access Statement’ which gives the applicant’s ideas on how the proposed development could be designed and what it might feel like as a place.
+We recommend that you start with the ‘Planning & Delivery Statement’ which gives an overview of the proposals, the ‘ES Non-Technical Summary’ which gives a summary of how the expected environmental impacts would be addressed, and the ‘Design & Access Statement’ which gives the applicant’s ideas on how the proposed development could be designed and what it might feel like as a place.